Topic 1: Case Developments Impacting the Music Industry

 Topic 5: Planning for Celebrities and Beyond

 The recent and tragic passing of Prince has caused renewed focus on the risks of poor planning, or even worse, no planning at all.
-This panel of experts will present a case study to explore the legal, tax and practical business considerations that should be addressed before this thing called Life comes to an end.
+This panel of experts presented a case study to explore the legal, tax and practical business considerations that should be addressed before this thing called Life comes to an end.

 Speakers: Gabe M. Wolosky, CPA, Prager Metis CPAs, LLC, Linda J. Wank, Esq., Frankfurt Kurnit Klein & Selz, PC, Justin Buencamino, (Valuation Expert) Prager Metis CPAs, LLC, Jonas E. Herbsman, Esq., Shukat Arrow Hafer Weber & Herbsman, LLP